csanes/csanes.github.io/_posts/2019-01-19-github-pages-project.markdown

 ![alt text][pro-git]

 Creating a [GitHub][github-home] account was pretty straightforward.
 After that I wanted to have a command-line interface to use git commands (push pull, commit, etc.) so I downloaded [Git for Windows][git-for-windows].
 It included a GUI, Bash, & CMD.
-Some configuration was required but the documentation was readily available and thorough.
+Some configuration was required but the documentation was thorough.

 ![alt text][git-bash]